superDMS/HsFreezer-Hidden-in-the-snow-/README.md

 [Demo (V1.211)](https://www.bilibili.com/video/BV19H4y137hx) (Thanks to 甜蜜的泡芙)

-更多待您创作! 我会把关于雪藏的投稿创作都做展示,欢迎大家用雪藏来创作.
+Looking forward to your work!
+I'll showcase all submissions about HsFreezer, so feel free to create with HsFreezer.

 <br>

 Attention:

-1.使用各种查看帧数功耗OSD软件( 游戏加加,RTSS 等)的用户,请更新至1.13以上版本!
-此类软件属于强制内覆盖绘制软件,已经适配.
+1.To use overlay style performance monitoring softwares (e.g. RTSS), please update to V1.13 or above.<br>
+(This type of software is forced coverage software, already adapted.)

-2.In some of Capcom's games (e.g. Resident Evil), try to use DX11 in the graphics settings, because DX12 with AMD driver will cause conflict resulting to unstable.
+2.In some of Capcom's games (e.g. Resident Evil), try to use DX11 in the graphics settings, because DX12 with AMD driver will cause conflict resulting to unstable.<br>
-(当然,这个驱动版本是玄学,也不一定需要这样做,可自行测试,现阶段,DX11更为稳定).

-3.鄙人狠下心下载了80+个g的原神,  已经于V1.18版本解决原神窗体条纹问题 .
-(原神党久等了, 原神随意冻结,冻结时长太长解冻仅会重连而已,非常快速的还原. 实测联网类游戏可用)

-4.多设备玩steam游戏,由于云存档机制问题, 要注意有没有自动云存档，雪藏中的游戏,没退出前steam可能会没有把游戏存档即时更新, 换设备后, 会造成存档回溯.
+(Some versions of AMD drivers might not cause conflicts and unstability, mysterious.)

+3.Downloaded 80+GB of Genshin, already solved the window stripe problem with some games at V1.18.

+4.Due to the cloud backup mechanism, playing steam game with multiple devices, note if there is no automatic backup.
+For games that have been frozen, steam may not backup the game progress on time, which will cause the progress to be lost after switching to another device.
 (Thanks to 古赫)

-5.Some games have anti-debugging mechanisms that make HsFreezer not work, unrelated to HsFreezer.
+5.Some games have anti-debugging mechanisms that make HsFreezer not work, unrelated to HsFreezer.<br>
 (Rare event, e.g. Honkai Impact 3rd)

 <br>